BloodHoundAD/BloodHound/docs/data-analysis/nodes.rst

 AZVMScaleSet
 ^^^^^

+Azure Virtual Machine Scale Sets are used by AKS Managed Clusters to spin up and spin down compute nodes.
+They can also by used by admins to spin up and manage virtual machines outside of the AKS use-case.

+Read about how attackers abuse Virtual Machine Scale Sets in this blog post: https://www.netspi.com/blog/technical/cloud-penetration-testing/extract-credentials-from-azure-kubernetes-service/

 At the top of the node info tab you will see the following info:

 * **NAME**: The full name of the asset